mattermost/docs/source/about/cloud-subscriptions.rst

 Billing period
 --------------

-After you begin your Mattermost Cloud paid subscription, your first charge will happen at the end of the calendar month.
-Subsequent billing periods will begin at 12 AM UTC on the first day of each calendar month and end at 11:59 PM UTC on the final day of the same calendar month.
+After you begin your Mattermost Cloud paid subscription, your first charge is applied at the end of the calendar month.
+Subsequent billing periods begin at 12 AM UTC on the first day of each calendar month and end at 11:59 PM UTC on the final day of the same calendar month.
 Per-user pricing for each billing period will be based on the number of registered users.

 Invoices appear immediately after the billing period ends.